eloluap/WebSkateFrontEnd/README.md

+### Frontend for a Skate Web Site with a Forum

+This was created during the Web 2 course and will now serve as the frontend for the site I use for my bachelorthesis.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).